emersion/meltsub/README.md

 # meltsub

-Takes a softsub and an hardsub video, outputs subtitles extracted from the hardsub video.
+Takes a raw and an hardsub video, outputs subtitles extracted from the hardsub video.

 ## Disclaimer